klieret/inspiderweb/readme.md

 ## Usage

 There are usually several steps involved.
+See *Tutorial* below for some easy examples.

 1. Run the python script to crawl over an initial set of papers (seeds); let the script extract references and/or citations (as well as the bibkeys).
 This information will be saved, so that we do not have to redownload it again (unless we want to update).
 2. Download the remaining bibkeys (or general bibliographic info) of the referenced/cited papers.
 This information will be saved, so that we do not have to redownload it again (unless we want to update).